inaka/Jayme/README.md

 #### Creating your first Repository

-Let's pretend you want to create a **User** entity that has its corresponding Repository, which will, of course, store Users.
+Let's pretend we want to create a repository that holds users, with basic CRUD functionality.

-All you have to do is create your Entity and make it conform to `Identifiable`, `DictionaryInitializable` and `DictionaryRepresentable` to match the generic `EntityType` that `CRUDRepository` asks for.
+First, let's create our `User` struct and make it conform to `Identifiable`, `DictionaryInitializable` and `DictionaryRepresentable` to match the generic `EntityType` that the `Repository` contract ask for.

-Here you can see how this Entity conforms to all these protocols:
+Here you can see how this entity conforms to all these protocols:

 ```swift
 // User.swift